MintStockfish/Keylogger-Linux-X11/README.md

 ## How It Works

 The keylogger attaches to the root window of the X server and listens for raw keyboard events (`XI_RawKeyPress`, `XI_RawKeyRelease`) using the **XInput2** extension.
 This method is "passive" because the program only listens to events as they are delivered by the server, rather than intercepting or "grabbing" the keyboard, which would prevent other applications from receiving input.
 This makes the logger undetectable from a user experience perspective.

+Mouse tracking is implemented using `XI_RawMotion` events to detect movement and `XQueryPointer` to retrieve global coordinates, ensuring the cursor is tracked even when hovering over other windows.

 ## Project Structure